voteview/Rvoteview/vignettes/README.md

 This package provides tools to query and download from the VoteView database.
-This vignette will demonstrate the different types of queries that can be used, how `Rvoteview` can be used to do ideal point estimation on a subset of votes using the `pscl` package, and how `Rvoteview` facilitates regression analyses of congressional voting behavior.
+This vignette will demonstrate the different types of queries that can be used, how `Rvoteview` can be used to do ideal point estimation on a subset of votes using the `pscl` package and the `wnominate` package, and how `Rvoteview` facilitates regression analyses of congressional voting behavior.

 Installation
 ============